Camp McDonald Park is a non-profit volunteer organization formed in 2010 and made up of

 Friends of Camp McDonald Park Civil War Consultant

-Michael is the Assistant Director of Kennesaw State University’s Civil War Center, a Civil War historian, newspaper columnist, and author of 'Washington County, Virginia in the Civil War.'
+Michael is a Civil War historian, newspaper columnist, and author of 'Washington County, Virginia in the Civil War.'
 He remains a member of the Society of Civil War Historians, Historians of the Civil War Western Theater, Georgia Association of Historians, and serves on the boards of the Civil War Round Table of Cobb County and the River Line Historic Area.
 In addition, he assists the Friends of Camp McDonald as a Civil War consultant.

 Aerial View of Camp McDonald Park